DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/visas-for-non-uk-teachers.md

 If you have general questions about the information on this page, you can email us at teach.inengland@education.gov.uk.

-For help with individual applications to training providers or schools, please [register with a teacher training adviser](https://adviser-getintoteaching.education.gov.uk/).
+For help with individual applications to schools, please [register with a teacher training adviser](https://adviser-getintoteaching.education.gov.uk/).
 Advisers can give you personalised support with your application.
+You will need English qualified teacher status (QTS) to be eligible for an advisor.
+[Apply for QTS](/non-uk-teachers/teach-in-england-if-you-trained-overseas/#apply-for-qualified-teacher-status-qts).

 You can also [contact UK Visas and Immigration for help](https://www.gov.uk/contact-ukvi-inside-outside-uk).